xavierdpt/endometriose/zen/macrophages.md

 During tissue injury or infection, various chemokines recruit monocytes to affected sites.
 Monocyte chemoattractant protein-1 (MCP-1/CCL2) is a key chemokine that attracts monocytes to sites of inflammation through interaction with the CCR2 receptor.
 Other chemokines like CCL3, CCL4, and CCL5 also contribute to monocyte recruitment and subsequent macrophage differentiation.

-The movement of monocytes from the bloodstream to tissue sites involves a coordinated multi-step process called diapedesis.
-Initially, circulating monocytes are captured and undergo rolling adhesion along activated endothelium through interactions between selectins (P-selectin, E-selectin) on endothelial cells and their carbohydrate ligands on monocytes.
-Chemokines presented on the endothelial surface then activate monocyte integrins, particularly LFA-1 and VLA-4, which bind strongly to endothelial adhesion molecules like ICAM-1 and VCAM-1, causing firm arrest of the monocytes.
-The arrested monocytes then migrate along the endothelium to locate appropriate sites for transmigration, where they transit between endothelial cell junctions (paracellular route) or through individual endothelial cells (transcellular route).
-Once in the tissue, monocytes continue following chemokine concentration gradients through chemotaxis, using cytoskeletal reorganization and integrin-matrix interactions to navigate toward the inflammation site, where they differentiate into tissue macrophages.
+The detailed process of monocyte migration from bloodstream to tissues is described in [monocyte-journey.md](monocyte-journey.md).

 ## Tissue Distribution and Specialization

-Macrophages are anatomically distributed throughout the body, with each tissue harboring specialized populations adapted to local microenvironments.
+Macrophages are distributed throughout the body, with each tissue harboring specialized populations adapted to local microenvironments.
 Alveolar macrophages in the lungs are responsible for clearing inhaled particles and maintaining pulmonary homeostasis.
 These cells are adapted to the oxygen-rich environment and have specialized surfactant processing capabilities.

 Kupffer cells in the liver serve as the body's primary filtration system for blood-borne pathogens and toxins.
 They line the hepatic sinusoids and capture and process materials from the portal circulation.
 Splenic macrophages in the red pulp remove aged red blood cells and recycle iron, while marginal zone macrophages capture blood-borne antigens and present them to adaptive immune cells.